TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 You can do this very easy by adding the CDMyPrometheus plugin to the project either via NuGet or adding the "cdePlugins/src/188 - CDMyPrometheusExporter" source.

-1) Log back into the NMI and navigate to the Premetheus Plugin Dashboard
+1) Log back into the NMI and navigate to the Prometheus Plugin Dashboard

 You will see that there is already one Prometheus plugin running - this is our KPI exported on the Test Cloud.C-Labs.com.